Frequently Asked Questions

 Again, these materials can be looked up in the Sprague Library online catalog.
 They can be searched by author, title, subject and keyword in the same way as books.
 Furthermore, there are search limiters that can be used to restrict your search to one type of media (e.g. videotapes, sound recordings, etc.).
 Please ask a librarian for help if you have questions on how to search Sprague Library online catalog.

 The actual materials placed on reserve by professors are kept behind the Access Services Desk.
 The Access Services Department maintains a list of reserve items in looseleaf binders on their service counter.
-A high percentage of reserve material is available through our electronic reserve system.
-To access e-reserves, go to the following URL:
+A high percentage of reserve material is available online through course modules hosted on the Canvas LMS.
+To access Canvas, go to the following URL:

 In general, the Library does not purchase textbooks used in courses on campus.
 However, always check the Sprague Library catalog, just to be certain.

 No. The Curriculum Resource Center in the ADP Center (655-5220) maintains a collection of tests.
-However, the library does have several reference sources which evaluate tests (e.g. Mental Measurements Yearbook, and Test Critiques).
+However, the library does have several reference sources which evaluate tests (e.g. Mental Measurements Yearbook with Tests in Print and Test Critiques).
 ETS Tests on Microfiche, a michofiche collection of non-standardized tests, is available in the Multimedia Resources Department.
+Mental Measurements Yearbook with Tests in Print is available online.

 The library has a Student Technology Resource Room, located on the lower level in the Multimedia Resources Department.
 This service, a collaboration between the library and the Information Technology department, provides student with assistance with multimedia aspects of academic projects.
 Go to the following URL for further information and policies: